-- Raising equity awareness within our community by asking ISTE conference presenters to describe how they plan to advance diversity, equity and inclusion topics in their sessions, providing inclusivity and accessibility training for all PLN leaders, and asking PLNs to share how they will advance DEI values in their annual plans.
+- Raising equity awareness within our community by asking ISTE conference presenters to describe how they plan to advance diversity, equity and inclusion topics in their sessions, and providing inclusivity and accessibility training for all Community Leaders.

 - Leveraging our platform and reach to promote innovative and inclusive perspectives around the use of educational technology, as well as developing global collaborations and expanding our reach to educators worldwide.

-- Making our events more inclusive by highlighting sessions that address digital equity in the conference program, featuring educator stories about equity challenge projects at an ISTE20 Equity Ignite session, and adding the option to include personal pronouns to ISTE event badges.
+- Making our events more inclusive by highlighting sessions that address digital equity in the conference program, featuring educator stories about equity challenge projects, and adding the option to include personal pronouns to ISTE event badges.

 - Providing scholarship support to engage more educators from underrepresented backgrounds and under-resourced schools at ISTE events, professional learning opportunities and in our community.

 - Elevating the perspectives, experiences and voices of people of color and underrepresented stakeholders in the education community through our EdSurge journalism and storytelling.

 As part of our commitment to diversity, equity and inclusion, and to welcome more educators from historically underrepresented backgrounds to our events and community, ISTE awards scholarships to attend ISTELive in person and online.